-Pot up and store tulips and daffodils to force into early bloom indoors next February.
-Leave potted bulbs outside in a protected area like a shed or porch that does not freeze to receive required chill time (at least 14–16 weeks); water thoroughly every few weeks and bring indoors when bulbs have rooted and have spent enough time outside.
-Most bulbs will bloom 2–3 weeks after being brought indoors.
+Pot up Hyacinths and Daffodils to force into early bloom indoors next February.
+Leave potted bulbs outside in a protected area like a shed or porch that does not freeze to receive required chill time (at least 14–16 weeks); water thoroughly every few weeks and bring indoors when bulbs have rooted and spent enough time outside.
+Most bulbs bloom 2–3 weeks after being brought indoors!

 Cooler weather and plentiful rain make this ideal planting time for trees and shrubs.
-Evaluate your garden’s need for evergreens and plants with winter interest.
-Cruise through garden centers for ideas and inspiration.
+Evaluate your garden’s need for evergreens and plants with Winter interest.
+Cruise through our garden centers for ideas and inspiration.
 Continue to plant and transplant any trees, shrubs, and perennials until the end of this month.

-Trim chrysanthemums to 4–6 inches tall after they finish blooming; hardy varieties will return in spring.
-Once spring growth resumes, pinch back by about 1/3 every 2–3 weeks until around the 4th of July (causes the plant to branch with many flower buds that will open late summer or fall).
+Trim Chrysanthemums to 4–6 inches tall after they finish blooming; hardy varieties will return in spring.
+Once spring growth resumes, pinch back by about 1/3 every 2–3 weeks until around the 4th of July to cause the plant to branch with many flower buds that will open late summer or fall.

-Allow ornamental grasses to stay up for winter to add texture to your garden as well as food and shelter for birds and wildlife; trim back in early spring before new growth begins.
+Allow Ornamental Grasses to stay up for Winter to add texture to your garden as well as food and shelter for birds and wildlife; wait to trim back grasses until January or February before new growth begins.

 Treat mossy roofs and walkways during dry spells with Bonide Moss Max.

-Burn off those extra Thanksgiving calories by mulching your garden beds after a frost.
-We love to use G&B Soil Building Conditioner as our mulch of choice.
-Make sure not to pile mulch too close to the stem, trunk, or crown of plants.
+Burn off extra Thanksgiving calories by mulching your garden beds after a frost.
+We prefer G&B Soil Building Conditioner as our mulch of choice.
+Do not to pile mulch too close to the stem, trunk, or crown of plants.
 Arrange for large-scale mulch installation with our Landscaping Department.

-Plant blueberries, cane berries, and fruit trees this month to take advantage of cool, rainy weather.
-Amend soil with compost to improve drainage if planting in heavy clay.
-G&B Acid Planting Mix is perfect for blueberries.
+Plant Blueberries, Cane Berries, and Fruit Trees this month to take advantage of cool, rainy weather.
+Amend soil with Soil Conditioner to improve drainage if planting in heavy clay.
+G&B Acid Planting Mix is perfect for Blueberries.

-Prepare to apply dormant spray to fruit trees and ornamentals by purchasing or locating necessary products and sprayer supplies; dormant sprays should be applied around Thanksgiving, New Years, and President’s Day for best control of overwintering insects and/or diseases.
+Prepare to apply dormant spray to fruit trees and ornamentals by purchasing or locating necessary products and sprayer supplies; apply dormant sprays around Thanksgiving, New Years, and President’s Day for best control of overwintering insects and/or diseases.

 - Bonide Copper Fungicide (disease control)